kantarcise/Low-Noise-Amplifier-Design/README.md

 ## Introduction

-A low-noise amplifier (LNA) is an amplifier that is used to amplify signals with very low strength, usually from an antenna [2].
+A low-noise amplifier (LNA) is an amplifier that is used to amplify signals with very low strength.
 Input signal of these amplifiers are very low – powered, barely recognizable, and they should be amplified without significant degrade on signal to noise ratio.
 Otherwise important information might be lost.
 LNA’s are one of the most important circuit components present in signal receivers.

 ## Design